edbeato/coffee_sales/README.md

 ## Scenario

-Tessa's Coffee is a small online company that has been selling coffee beans to individuals since 2019.
-They sell four different types of coffees: arabica, robusta, excelsa, and liberica.
+Tessa's Coffee is a small online company that sells coffee beans to individuals across the United States, United Kingdom, and Ireland.
+They sell arabica, robusta, excelsa, and liberica coffee beans with a roast type of light, medium, or dark.
+Customers can buy packages of different sizes ranging from 0.2 kg to 2.5 kg.